pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 # Lab 10

 - explore your internet connection and the AWS internet connection
-- play with port forwarding using jupyter notebooks
-- Run a python web server on port 4444, find PID using lsof
+- Run a python web server on port 4141, play with firewalls
-- EC - hello world in jupyter notebook
+- Use lsof to find port service is running on, kill process
+- scan version of service running on instance
 - EC - echo a message over a port, access message via public IP or curl localhost
-- create and solve merge conflict

 # Lab 11?